gameshowstudio/gameshowstudio.github.io/press/index.md

 * Version 1.4: May 10, 2015 - New song collection (Intrigue) and new ambient track (Suspension).

 ### Version 2 Updates
-* Version 2.0: June 5, 2016 - Version 2.0 was a huge release for Game Show Studio and it was packed with new features which are described [here](/updates/2-0).
+* [Version 2.0](/updates/2-0): June 5, 2016 - Version 2.0 was a huge release for Game Show Studio and it was packed with new features which are described [here](/updates/2-0).
-* Version 2.1: *Coming soon.*
+* [Version 2.1](/updates/2-1): 3D Touch Support (within the app and Home screen Quick Actions).
+See an animation of 3D Touch in action in Game Show Studio [here](/updates/2-1).

 ## System Requirements